rive-n/cloud_intelligence/README.md

 ## Usage

 `./runtool.py [-h] [--token [TOKEN]] -targets [TARGETS] [--paths [PATHS]] [--resolve [BOOL]]` where:
-1. token - BEREAR token.
+1. token - BEARER token.
 But you can also try without token (anon users are common issue!)
 2. targets - targets that could be resolved.
 This targets could be scanned on open ports and vulnerabilities.
 3. paths - API paths for RHOCP (OpenShift).
 4. resolve - try to resolve DNS into different addresses.